JoseVelasco142/social-CRUD/README.md

 # social-CRUD
-Simple REST web application NodeJS implementing social and login with MongoDB and SQLite CRUD
+Simple RESTful web application NodeJS implementing social and login with MongoDB and SQLite CRUD